Super Smash Bros. Ultimate adds Castlevania's Simon Belmont, Donkey Kong's King K. Rool

 We also saw two new echo fighters, with Chrom mirroring Fire Emblem's Marth and Dark Samus for Metroid's Samus.

-Returing N64 stages will maintain their pixelated retro looks and the Stage Morph option will allow you to pick two stages to change between mid-match.
+Returning N64 stages will maintain their pixelated retro looks and the Stage Morph option will allow you to pick two stages to change between midmatch.

 It'll also feature more than 800 tracks to listen to in battle.